csc301-2023-fall/project-48-yorkregioneducationalservices-T/deliverables/yres_scheduler/yres_scheduler_backend/README.md

 2. **Postman Per-request Test Scripts:** Used to test properties of request and response objects, validating the request body and status codes.
 These are implemented using [Postman](https://learning.postman.com/docs/writing-scripts/test-scripts/) test scripts in our bespoke postman collection.
 These tests can be accessed from the [Backend API Postman Collection](https://www.postman.com/csc301-group-48/workspace/scheduler-api/request/30499092-3f1b5bba-bca3-46c8-8b68-b194d4812e3a).

-3. **[Postman Flows](https://learning.postman.com/docs/writing-scripts/test-scripts/) Request-Chaining Tests:** Used to test chaining multiple requests in a flow, verifying end-to-end functionality for specific services.
+3. **Postman Flows Request-Chaining Tests:** Used to test chaining multiple requests in a [postman flow](https://learning.postman.com/docs/writing-scripts/test-scripts/), verifying end-to-end functionality for specific services.
 These tests can be run manually and accessed from the [Backend API Postman Collection](https://www.postman.com/csc301-group-48/workspace/scheduler-api/request/30499092-3f1b5bba-bca3-46c8-8b68-b194d4812e3a).

 ### Error Handling
 The YRES Scheduler Backend API implements an informative and flexible error-handling system.
-The application defines a custom Express middleware for error handling
+The application defines a custom Express middleware for [error handling]

 ### Authentication
 How to use the API authentication.